PapenfussLab/gridss/Readme.md

 Wherever possible, samples should be processed together.
 Joint calling enables the detection of low allelic fraction SVs, as well as making the downstream analysis much easier (a single VCF with a breakdown of support per sample is much easier to deal with than multiple VCFs - the matching logic required to determine if two SVs are equivalent is non-trivial).

 GRIDSS joint calling has been tested on up 12 samples with ~1000x aggregate coverage.
-If you have hundreds of samples, joint assembly will likely be computationally prohibitive and you will need to perform assembly in batches, them merge the results together.
+If you have hundreds of samples, joint assembly will likely be computationally prohibitive and you will need to perform assembly in batches, then merge the results together.

 WARNING: multiple instances of GRIDSS generating reference files at the same time will result in file corruption.
-Make sure `setupreference` files have been generated before runninng parallel GRIDSS jobs.
+Make sure `setupreference` files have been generated before running parallel GRIDSS jobs.

 ### I encountered an error.
 What should I do?